secretstartups/handbook/development/dev/create/ide/principles/index.html.md

 ---
 layout: handbook-page-toc
-title: "Create:Editor Principles"
+title: "Create:IDE Principles"
-description: "What Are the Create:Editor Team Principles?"
+description: "What Are the Create:IDE Team Principles?"
 ---

 ### On this page